ovlaere/placing-text/README_placing2015.md

 To reproduce or verify the results from the baseline published by the 2015 Placing Task organisation, you can take the steps described below.
 All code was run on a Mid 2014 Macbook Pro, with a 2.2GHz Intel Core i7 processor, 16GB 1600MHz DDR3 memory and a SSD drive.
 All timings are relative to that system.
 For details about certain steps, we recommend you take a look at the actual source code of the scripts.

+Note: the Python code reportedly only works on version 2.x (which was used in development), it is untested on version 3.

 ## Preparing the input data

 	# Clone the repo